-Technical Standards Review: Non-Admission and Dismissal for Failure to Meet Technical Standards dismissal for prospective of students from the University for failure to adequately meet the College's technical standards.
+The appropriate college committee responsible for reviewing the technical standards shall be authorized to recommend to the Dean withdrawal of admission or dismissal for prospective of students from the University for failure to adequately meet the College's technical standards.
 The appropriate College committee shall have broad authority to review all records (including a student or applicant's relevant medical information) to decide whether an applicant or student will be able to meet the University's technical standards with or without an accommodation and may recommend a broad number of options for consideration as part of any final decision.